-Results from Section 3 suggest that the problem might not be a "corner case", since for a large range of network settings, the value of K, which governs the minimum packets required to be outstanding at the time of changeover so as to observe cwnd overgrowth, is low.
-By approaching the problem from different perspectives, the Rhein algorithm [8] and the CACC algorithms all solve the problem of TCP-unfriendly cwnd growth.
-The Rhein algorithm recognizes that this growth occurs due to the sender's inability to distinguish between SACKs for original transmissions from SACKs for retransmissions.
+By approaching the problem from different perspectives, the Rhein algorithm [6] and the CACC algorithms both solve the problem of TCP-unfriendly cwnd growth.
+The Rhein algorithm recognizes that this growth occurs due to the sender's inadequacy in distinguishing between the SACKs for the original transmissions and the SACKs for the retransmissions.
 This algorithm does not solve the problem of unnecessary fast retransmissions on a changeover.
-This algorithm also adds the overhead of an extra chunk for every SCTP packet.
+This algorithm also adds the overhead of an extra chunk for every SCTP